hmmhmmhm/ground.codes/packages/geoint/README.md

 - `/src`: Source code for data processing scripts
 - `/region-dataset`: Raw data files and intermediate processing files
 - `/region-dist`: Final processed JSON files ready for use
+- `/region-db`: Optimized database files using LevelDB and KDBush spatial indexing

+## Location Optimization

+The GEOINT package implements high-performance location search and retrieval using a combination of technologies:

+### LevelDB for Fast Data Storage

+- Uses LevelDB (via the `level` package) to create embedded key-value databases for each region dataset
+- Provides extremely fast data retrieval by region code or name
+- Stores region data in an optimized format for quick access
+- Each region dataset has its own LevelDB instance in the `/region-db` directory

+### KDBush and GeoKDBush for Spatial Indexing

+- Implements KDBush spatial indexing for efficient geographic point storage
+- Uses GeoKDBush for lightning-fast nearest-neighbor searches
+- Enables rapid retrieval of regions around specific coordinates
+- Optimized for both memory usage and query performance
+- Spatial indexes are stored as binary files with `.index` extension

+### Implementation Details

+The optimization process works as follows:

+1. During build time, region data is processed and stored in both LevelDB and KDBush indexes
+2. Region data is indexed by both ID and name/code for flexible querying
+3. At runtime, the `load()` function initializes the databases and indexes
+4. The `around()` function uses GeoKDBush to find regions near specified coordinates
+5. The `info()` function retrieves detailed information about specific regions

+This approach provides significant performance benefits:
+- Sub-millisecond response times for location queries
+- Efficient memory usage through binary spatial indexes
+- Scalable to handle large datasets with minimal performance impact

 ## Output Files